mjanv/roadbook/README.md

 - On climb finders such as [climbfinder.com](https://climbfinder.com/en) or [cols-cyclisme.com](https://www.cols-cyclisme.com/), a cyclist can see climb profiles ([Alpe d'Huez](https://climbfinder.com/en/climbs/alpe-d-huez), [Col de la Loze](https://www.cols-cyclisme.com/vanoise/france/col-de-la-loze-depuis-brides-les-bains-c3612.htm),...) that breakdowns climb average slope kilometer per kilometer.
 - On route planners such as [Komoot](https://www.komoot.com) or [Strava](https://www.strava.com), a cyclist can creates a route where he can see a map display with the full elevation profile, but with no climbs breakdown.
-- On professionnal cycling events, all riders have access to a printed detailled roadbook ([Tour de france 1957/1962/1969 roadbooks](https://procyclingmaps.com/tourdefrance/), [L'étape du tour roadbook](https://www.letapedutourdefrance.com/en/extra-services/road-book), [Giro d'Italia roadbook](https://www.giroditalia.it/en/roadbook/), [Vuelta roadbook](https://www.lavuelta.es/en/interactive-roadbook),...).
+- On professionnal cycling events, all riders have access to a printed detailled roadbook ([Tour de France 1957-1962-1969 roadbooks](https://procyclingmaps.com/tourdefrance/), [L'étape du tour roadbook](https://www.letapedutourdefrance.com/en/extra-services/road-book), [Giro d'Italia roadbook](https://www.giroditalia.it/en/roadbook/), [Vuelta roadbook](https://www.lavuelta.es/en/interactive-roadbook),...).

 *Roadbook* helps you **draw and print a full roadbook from a collection of stages of favorite route planner**.